blankenshipg17/ISPel-content-web-applications/web-apps/design/file1/index.md

 * Frontend:
   * JavaScript
   * Jquery
+  * Reactjs
   * HTML
   * BootStrap
-* April 21 and 26 Demo Day, your show time
+* April 21 and 23 Demo, your show time
   * Top 3 team will be announced based on your ranking
   * More details will be announced